camaraproject/Commonalities/documentation/API-design-guidelines.md

 The aim of this clause is to detail standard data types that will be used over time in all definitions, as long as they satisfy the information that must be covered.

-It should be noted that this point is open to continuous evolution over time through the addition of possible new data structures.
-To allow for a proper management of this ever-evolving list, an external repository has been defined to that end.
+It should be noted
+that this point is open to continuous evolution over time through the addition of possible new data structures.
+To allow for proper management of this ever-evolving list, an external repository has been defined to that end.
 This repository is referenced below.

 [Link to Common Data Types documentation repository](../artifacts/CAMARA_common.yaml)